lekurt8/public-profile/README.md

 # Data Science
 Analytical and innovative specialist who collaborates with teams to deliver projects on time and within budget.
 Leverage data analytics and business acumen to fully assess operational needs.
-Proven expertise in managing models, processes, business analytics, systems, and leadership.
+Proven expertise in machine learning (ML) models, processes, business analytics, systems, and leadership.
 Customer-focused and adaptable to variety of work environments, with high tolerance for risk and stress associated with tight deadlines

 ## Education
 - B.S., MIS | San Jose State University (_May 2005_)